-In the current structure of the FLR program, no TTF have FTE in the Folklore Program.
+In the current structure of the FLR program, no TTF have FTE in the Folklore and Public Culture Program.
 Core faculty membership is therefore currently based on intellectual fit and through participation in service, teaching, and advising responsibilities on behalf of the program.
-Membership in FLR core faculty is at the invitation of the Program Director, in consultation with existing core faculty.
+Faculty members may become core members by making a request of the core faculty, or Folklore and Public Culture can solicit their participation.
+The core faculty will assess potential new core faculty based on intellectual and professional fit and reach consensus or vote on whether to accept the faculty member.
 Core faculty will revisit its membership every three (3) years, or at the Director's discretion, in order to ensure ongoing fit and commitment to the program.

-The core faculty includes TTF and career NTTF from a range of academic units on campus that align with academic and disciplinary goals of Folklore, including, but not limited to: English, Arts and Administration, Anthropology, Musicology & Music History, German and Scandinavian Studies, Ethnic Studies, and Religious Studies.
+The core faculty includes TTF and career NTTF from a range of academic units on campus that align with academic and disciplinary goals of Folklore and Public Culture, including, but not limited to: English, Arts and Administration, Anthropology, Musicology & Music History, German and Scandinavian Studies, Ethnic Studies, and Religious Studies.
 Core faculty members serve on the steering committee and on subcommittees related to curriculum, awards and scholarships, and admissions.